fogus/spiel/pyramidenspiel/initiative/README.markdown

 ![sacrificing](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/initiative/graphics/sacrifice-play-final.png)

- 1. Alison leads the round by playing a medium blue, and Kristin parrys with a medium green
+ 1. Alison leads the round by playing a medium blue, and Kristin parries with a medium green
- 2. Alison then places a large blue, and Kristin parrys with a large green
+ 2. Alison then places a large blue, and Kristin parries with a large green
  3. Alison then places a medium yellow while sacrificing a medium black.
 The yellow color on the initiative stack is moved up two slots on top of green and under blue.
 Kristin then places a medium blue, gaining initiative
- 4. Kristin then places a medium black, and Alison parrys with a medium red while sacrificing a large red.
+ 4. Kristin then places a medium black, and Alison parries with a medium red while sacrificing a large red.
 The red color on the initiative stack is moved upwards 3 slots on top of the yellow and under the blue.
 The new initiative stack precedence rules